2019-20 AP Course Audit: What You’ll Need to Do

 AP Physics 1 resource requirements:

-- The school ensures that each student has a college-level physics textbook and reference materials, in print or electronic format, for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level physics textbook (in print or electronic format) for individual use inside and outside the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.

 The list below shows examples of textbooks that meet the curricular requirements of AP Physics 1.
 The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.